prestonp/prestonp.github.com/_posts/2014-01-13-postgres-ranges.md

 categories: posts
 ---

-I've been working on writing a small calendar widget for scheduling holiday schedules at Goodybag.com.
+I've been working on writing a small calendar widget for scheduling holidays at Goodybag.com.
 For this particular widget, we want the ability to mark days when our partnered restaurants have time off or close up for a holiday.
 During these _events_, as I call them, our users will be prompted with a friendly warning that the caterers are unable to fulfill an order.
 Cool.